 - Source new high-quality testimonials by reaching out to your audience.
 Whether that’s sending a personal email to a special customer or sending a feedback form to your entire email list.

 - Determine the best locations on your website to display your new testimonials.
 If a dedicated testimonials page is appropriate for your business, that’s a good place to start, followed by your key conversion or sales pages.

 - Find a display solution that works for your website.
 You can go the low-tech route or opt for a dedicated software tool to illustrate your testimonial in a way that best fits your website.

 Though we can’t go out and gather those lovely testimonial messages for you, we can absolutely help to get you started.

-If you’re looking to automate the process, you could use our Email Marketing Package to get your email system set up and optimised.
+If you’re looking to automate the process, we can help get your email system set up and optimised.
 Or, if you need help collecting and implementing testimonials on your website, we’re available for Consulting Work to find you a custom solution.

 Testimonials are inherently personal, and so getting the perfect one can be a little awkward.
 Not everyone is comfortable asking or being asked for one, but if you follow the steps outlined above, you’re on the right path to a glowing review.

 Dan Jones is the digital marketing freelancer behind Black Lotus Marketing.
 He’s passionate about helping individuals and brands connect with their audience through authentic content and communications.

 A committed Vinyasa Flow practitioner, when he’s not working on his yoga practice he’ll probably be working on his yoga website.
 Most likely from a coffee shop… or the beach.